 On the third Tuesday of each month we post a quick roundup of some recent academic publications and news about homeschooling, offered for your interest.
 These are typically university research papers, and they may have a positive, negative, or neutral outlook on home education — and if they don’t seem appealing, just scroll on by.
 The title links generally point to the full text of each publication, which is often a printable pdf file.
-(Facebook readers should click to the attached blog post to find these links live.)
 In some cases, a paid subscription may be required to read the whole article.
 The article abstracts below are quoted in full whenever possible, without editing.
 We have five items this month:

 (1) The Significance of Single Black Mothers Homeschooling — C. Fields-Smith (2020)